Kristina01111000/Drws_site/README.md

 email edits, looks good on google there might be an issue with the google analytics for the GH site send invoice on monday

+5/23
+Figure out how to keep people who unsubscribed off the list for emails, i think constant contact does that automatically See if there is a way to make emails not go to the promotions folder in gmail folder Add the youtube and tiktok slides at the bottom
+Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)